atoms-ufrj/playmol/doc/index.md

 dihedrals).
 * Multiple copies of a molecule are automatically created when new coordinates are defined for their atoms.
-* Integration with [Packmol] provides a way of creating complex molecular systems.
+* Integration with [Packmol] \cite Martinez_2009 provides a way of creating complex molecular systems.
-* Generation of [LAMMPS] configuration files provides a way of performing efficient MD simulations.
+* Generation of [LAMMPS] \cite Plimpton_1995 configuration files provides a way of performing efficient MD simulations.

 The sections of this manual are: